 PSF promotes the philosophy that everyone is a member of the contract monitoring, continuous quality assurance/improvement team.
 This includes stakeholders, families, children, caregivers, partner family parents, PSF staff, the PSF Board of Directors (including the Quality Assurance Sub-Committee), and sub-recipient provider staff at all levels.
-Data is regularly gathered and analyzed and improvements are made to services and processes when compliance is not met or when safety/security issues arise.
-Information is shared to increase collaboration and knowledge and to promote best practice.
-All parties work together to identify and address areas in need of improvement, create action plans for improvement, monitor progress, and make adjustments when the data indicates the changes have not had the desired impact.
+Data is regularly gathered and analyzed with improvements made to services and processes when compliance is not met or when safety/security issues arise.
+Information is shared to increase collaboration, knowledge and to promote best practice.
+All parties work in unison to identify and address areas in need of improvement, create action plans for improvement, monitor progress, and make adjustments as indicated by the data.